NVIDIA-AI-IOT/jetbot/docs/bill_of_materials.md

 #### Option 1 (default) - M2 Card + Antennas

-This is the good option for Jetson Nano (4GB) Developr Kit.<br>
-If you are using Jetson Nano 2GB Developer Kit, you need to use the Option 2 below, as the carrier board of the 2GB Dev Kit does not have the M.2 slot.
+This option is a good choice if you're building JetBot with the original Jetson Nano 4GB.
+It has been widely tested and used for JetBot.

+???+ important

+    Jetson Nano 2GB does not have a M.2 connector, so this option will not work with it.

 |  **Part** | **Quantity** | **Cost** | **URL** | **Notes** |
 | --- | --: | --: | --- | --- |